← Back to 漢書

 祿 使 使 使

-He wrote a groveling apology: he was too dull for civil or military work.
-He said the emperor had overpromoted him to metropolitan governor and then to grand coachman without testing his mettle.
+Feng submitted a memorial of apology: "Your subject Feng is dull and timid; in civil matters his words are insufficient to encourage good, in military matters insufficient to seize the wicked.
+Your Majesty did not measure your subject's ability yet appointed him metropolitan governor; he has had no way to prove himself, and you again raised your subject to grand coachman—office is lofty and responsibility heavy; it is not what your subject should hold.
 He feared dying before he had earned his keep and being mocked as a salary thief.
 He swore he would gladly die if he could first spike a traitor's head on the market wall.
 Commoners keep faith unto death while great officers fawn and factionalize, he said—private profit had swallowed public duty.
 That filth had risen to heaven, he argued, which was why omens multiplied and the people starved.
 He called it proof of ministerial treason and said he was ashamed without end.
 Honest men risk death because they serve the throne, not themselves.
 He thanked the emperor for a letter from Master of Reading Yao: the censor must praise good and punish evil, not seize every case.
 Stay in the middle way and heed the classics.
 He said the grace overwhelmed him.
 He begged for a private audience to unburden his grievance."
 The emperor refused.

 13